How to Fix WordPress Not Sending Emails with a Plugin, on hPanel, and More

-One of the methods to fix this issue involves configuring the Simple Mail Transfer Protocol (SMTP) on WordPress.
+One of the methods to debug this WordPress issue involves configuring the Simple Mail Transfer Protocol (SMTP).
 Another option is to improve email deliverability using an external automation server.
 If none of these methods work, we will share how to check and reset your email hosting.

 But before learning how to fix this problem, let’s find out the possible reasons behind the issue of WordPress not sending emails.

 It is essential to understand how WordPress sends emails to find out why it is not sending them.
 WordPress has a function called wp_mail to send emails using PHP.
 This function uses the site’s web server to route and deliver messages.

 Once you are familiar with the process, it is easier to point out the reasons why WordPress is not sending emails:

 - Unable to configure the server.
 Most web hosting companies do not have their servers adequately configured to send PHP emails.
 On WordPress sites using the default PHP mail function, this causes the issue.

 - Poor sender reputation.
 If you are on a shared IP address, other senders using the same server can affect your WordPress email deliverability.
 If they receive a lot of complaints and high bounce rates, it will affect your reputation as well.

 - Emails go to spam.
 Most email providers have dedicated tools to prevent malicious attacks.
 Unfortunately, WordPress emails can be identified as spam as they are often automated.
 In addition, the PHP mail function is easy to exploit by spammers.

 - Plugins.
 If you employ a contact form plugin such as WPForms, check the email address used.
 Its mail server also needs to be properly configured.